lucaderi/sgr/2019/Puddu/README.md

 ### Prerequisites

-This software has been tested under python 3.5, but every python version higher or equal 3 would also be suitable
+This software has been tested under python 3.5, but every python version higher or equal 3 would also be suitable.
+To execute the ndpi_example.py you also need to install scapy

 ### Installing

-Navigate to the folder /example/ and extract all the files of the nDPI-wrapper contained in the folder.
-Then, create a shared library, by typing
+Navigate to the folder nDPI/ and create a folder containing all the file of my project.
+Then, navigate into this folder, and write

 ```
-make -f Makefile.wrap
+. ./automatic.sh
 ```

-To test it, just use
+To test it, use

 ```
-python3 ndpi_Reader_wrap.py -i <interface>
+python3 ndpi_example.py <interface>
 ```

-Alternatively, run it like this and see what it can offer you
+or

 ```
-python3 ndpi_Reader_wrap.py
+python3 ndpi_example.py <pcap_file>
 ```

 ### More information